 Click on frequently asked questions below to learn more about Nonprofit Thrivability…

 Why does The Patterson Foundation support this opportunity?

 The Patterson Foundation believes in the power of strengthening the efforts of people, organizations, and communities through philanthropy.
 Through Nonprofit Thrivability, The Patterson Foundation is creating opportunities for regional nonprofits to invest in themselves to strengthen the impact their work has in the lives of the people and communities they serve.

-What is Advancing Mission Thrivability?
+What was Advancing Mission Thrivability?

 What is Fueling Dynamic Fundraising?

 The Patterson Foundation created Fueling Dynamic Fundraising to explore the power of the partnership between a nonprofit’s board, staff, and CEO within the context of fundraising.
 Through an orientation webinar and a six-week virtual course custom designed in partnership with The Fund Raising School

 at the Indiana University Lilly Family School of Philanthropy